ArushiAgrawal/CS7641/README.md

 * Transfer Learning: To utilize the feature representation from the same models trained on larger datasets
 * Visualization of activations and kernels: To understand feature representations of different emotions and the learned kernels.

-## Potential results and Discussion
+## Potential Results and Discussion

 Metrics to be considered –
 * Evaluation of models’ performances using Top-k Accuracy & confusion matrix.